ga-wdi-boston/orientation/README.md

 ```bash
 Hi yourUsername!
 You\'ve succesfully authenticated, but GitHub does not provide shell access.
 ```

+Last thing, not that you have git and GitHub we want this repo on your local computer.
+Please follow along as I show you how to fork, clone and put the repo in the correct directory.

 ### Install [`hub`](https://github.com/github/hub)

 > hub is a command line tool that wraps git in order to extend it with extra